- April 26, 2018

 "Achievement Lurker: Another one bites the dust" is a lighthearted turn-based combat game set in the wild west.
 Play as Jordy and fight monsters to level up and collect in-game items, culminating in a challenging boss fight.
 The game boasts an easy 100% completion rate and a laid-back "Easy Life" difficulty, making it accessible for players of all skill levels.

-- The game offers an easy way to earn a large number of achievements quickly, making it ideal for achievement hunters.
+- The game offers an easy way to earn a large number of achievements, making it a must-have for achievement hunters.

-- Players can simply idle the game for a couple of hours to unlock nearly all achievements without much effort.
+- Players can simply idle the game for a couple of hours to unlock around 5000 achievements effortlessly.

 - The gameplay is extremely repetitive and lacks depth, with minimal interaction and no real challenge.